jelasity/szte-cs-phdthesis-template/README.md

 # szte-cs-phdthesis-template
-Latex template files for a phd thesis in computer science.
+Latex template files for a phd thesis at the
+Doctoral School of Computer Science, University of Szeged.
-To compile into pdf run the following in terminal:
+To compile into pdf run
 ```
 make pdf
 ```